yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS student guide - Enterprise-class networking in Azure.md

 4. The corporate compliance officer of Woodgrove must ensure compliance with many requirements to ensure his organization passes audits from both internal and external entities.
 One requirement is all outbound Internet requests must pass through an on-premises system that inspects and logs this traffic.
 The CCO is skeptical of IaaS solutions in Azure since "those VMs in the cloud can access the Internet directly."

-5. Woodgrove has an arduous process for testing vendor-supplied solutions.
-In the network space, they have standardized on 3rd party solutions for network and application firewalls with existing vendors.
-They would like to use their trusted vendors to support cloud-based configurations as much as possible.

 ### Infographic for common scenarios